OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 Note: This dataset was synthetically generated for illustrative purposes, and any resemblance to real individuals or scenarios is coincidental. <br />

-The transformed dataset and the raw SPSS output file are presented above, along with the results and discussions in a Word document presented in APA 7th edition format, which goes in-depth into the findings.
-Below this README file is a summary of the findings and recommendations based on the results obtained from the dataset.<br />
+The transformed dataset and the raw SPSS output file are presented above, along with the results and discussion in a Word document formatted in APA 7th edition, which provides an in-depth analysis of the findings.
+Below this README file is a summary of the conclusions and recommendations based on the results obtained from the dataset.<br />

 # Data Preparation
 An age category variable measured on an ordinal scale was created using the Age variable, while Gender, Discount Applied, Membership Type, and Satisfaction level were recoded into different variables measured on a nominal and ordinal scale, respectively. <br />
 The descriptive statistics option was used to check for missing values in the dataset.
 The variable "Satisfaction level" had 2 missing cases, which were replaced using the mode (the most frequent).
-Furthermore, the variable Total Spent was not normally distributed in order to conduct a  one-way ANOVA and an independent samples t-test, so an Inverse Normal Transformation was done to achieve normality.
+Furthermore, the variable Total Spent was not normally distributed in order to conduct an independent samples t-test, so an Inverse Normal Transformation was done to achieve normality.

 # Objectives
-Objective 1: Descriptive statistics for Age, Membership Type, and Satisfaction Level.
+Objective 1: Descriptive statistics for Age Category, Membership Type, and Satisfaction Level.
 This was achieved using frequency count, mean, and percentages. <br />

 Objective 2: Customer Segmentation (Cluster Analysis).
-This involved the use of hierarchical cluster analysis and K-Means Cluster Analysis.
-Hierarchical cluster analysis was carried out to obtain the number of clusters that would be used for the K-Means Cluster Analysis. <br />
+This involved the use of the elbow method and K-Means Cluster Analysis.
+The elbow method was used to obtain the optimal number of clusters that would be used for the K-Means Cluster Analysis. <br />

 Objective 3: Relationship Between Demographics and Spending (Chi-Square Test for Association).
-This was achieved using a chi-square test to examine if there is a significant relationship between gender and membership type. <br />
+This was achieved using a chi-square test for independence to examine if there is a significant relationship between gender and membership type. <br />

-Objective 4: Analysis of Variance (ANOVA) between variables total spent and age category. <br />
+Objective 4: Analysis of Variance (ANOVA) between the variables total spent and age category. <br />

 Objective 5: Customer Satisfaction Analysis (Chi-Square Test for Association).
-This involved using a chi-square test to examine if there is a significant relationship between satisfaction level and membership type. <br />
+This involved using a chi-square test for independence to examine if there is a significant relationship between satisfaction level and membership type. <br />

 Objective 6: Effect of Discounts on Purchase Behaviour (t-test ).
 This was achieved using a t-test to compare the average total spent between customers who received a discount versus those who did not. <br />